Gorge On Tastiest Italian Cheese On Your Next Staycation To Italy

 Pecorino Romano cheese

-The only types of cheese in our list so far made from sheep’s milk is Pecorino Romano and holds the distinction of one of the oldest cheeses of Italy with a history of 2000 years.
+The only types of cheese in our list so far made from sheep’s milk is Pecorino Romano and holds the distinction of one of the oldest and popular italian cheeses of Italy with a history of 2000 years.
 The name is derived from the Italian word pecora meaning sheep.
 The cream-white looking cheese is hard and salty and mostly is produced on the Italian island of Sardinia.
 You could find a wide range of variations of Pecorino cheese throughout Italy.

 Asiago